animate-css/animate.css/README.md

 const element =  document.querySelector('.my-element')
 element.classList.add('animated', 'bounceOutLeft')

-//when using plain js you might need to dispatch the change event yourself if the element was created with any relevant class property to begin with element.dispatchEvent(new Event('change', {'bubbles': true}))
+//when using plain js you might need to dispatch the change event yourself if the element was created without any relevant class attribute to begin with element.dispatchEvent(new Event('change', {'bubbles': true}))
 ```